alephgamma/RHCA-study-notes/4_EX380_study_notes.md

 ## 7. Run a Kubernetes Application on OpenShift

 ### Task
-Given an image and Custom Resource Definition files from Kubernetes, make the image available on Quay and run the Deployment on OpenShift and manage changes to the application.
+Given an image and Custom Resource Definition files from Kubernetes, make the image available on Quay and run the Deployment on OpenShift and manage changes to the application

 ### Requirements
 * Put the tar file `versioned-hello.xyz` in a registry with the tag: `latest`